 This book provides two types of interpretative material.
 First, by way of clarification, we offer short Textual Notes commenting on each letter.
-The letters are presented in historical sequence, following the common opinion of historically oriented biblical scholars.
-This sequence diverges from the canonical sequence printed in Bibles.
-These Notes draw the reader's attention to dimensions of the social system expressed in the language of each letter and provide a small-scale social-science commentary that supplements the traditional, more theologically oriented studies available on the authentic Pauline documents.
+These notes draw the reader's attention to dimensions of the social system expressed in the language of each letter and provide a small-scale social-science commentary that supplements the traditional, more theologically oriented studies available on the Deutero-Pauline documents.